 This massive statue of Christ in Rio de Janeiro, one of the New Wonders of the World, is filled with fun secrets and messages.
 In fact, it likely literally contains many hidden messages.
 The statue itself is concrete, but the exterior is made of millions of soapstone tiles.
 Some of the volunteers who helped attach them wrote little notes, signed their names, or even made wishes on the back, according to the BBC.
 Just as cool, the statue actually has a trapdoor in it!
 The statue has an access tunnel for maintenance workers, where stairs go all the way up through the center of the statue.
 On Christ’s right shoulder, there is a trapdoor where workers can climb out to repel down and inspect lightning damage.
 Check out these incredible photos of famous monuments under construction.

 One of the most famous statues in the world, the David resides in Florence’s Galleria dell’Accademia.
 He stands ready to take on Goliath, and the consensus is that he was sculpted to be a “perfect male specimen.”
 And yet close observers have noticed that the statue has what seems to be a flaw: His eyes look in two slightly different directions.
 (It’s virtually impossible to spot when he’s on his pedestal.)
 While the left one looks directly at the viewer, the right one seems to gaze at a distance beyond the viewer.
 It’s been debated whether or not it’s a mistake, but plenty of scholars think it’s because you can’t see both eyes at a time as you walk around the statue.
 So Michelangelo made sure that David’s gaze was as impactful as possible from either side.
 That Michelangelo; he thought of everything.
-David is pretty darn popular, but get a look at some creepy attractions that are off-limits to tourists.

 OK, this is more like the opposite of a secret message—it’s the only piece of his artwork that Michelangelo actually signed!
 He reportedly heard that the depiction of Mary holding the body of Jesus was being attributed to a rival artist.
 Unable to stand for that, he added his name, to the strap across Mary’s torso.
 The inscription says “Michala(n)gelus Bonarotus Florentin(us) Facieba(t),” or “Michelangelo Buonarotti, the Florentine, made this.”
 Check out some incredible artwork people made while in quarantine.